Barcelona

 Barceloneta Beach

-Relax on the sandy beaches of Barceloneta, take a leisurely swim in the Mediterranean Sea, and soak up the sun.
+Relax on the sandy shores of Barceloneta Beach, take a dip in the Mediterranean Sea, or enjoy beachside cafes.

 Expand Your Trip: Nearby Destinations